-If enacted, this bill would amend current statutes by introducing new prohibitions on the tracking and taxation of vehicle miles traveled by individuals.
+If enacted, this bill would amend current statutes by introducing new prohibitions regarding the tracking and taxation of vehicle miles traveled.
 Specifically, it would prevent any state or local government from establishing vehicle miles of travel reduction goals or targets in their transportation and land-use planning.
-Additionally, it would prohibit public entities from recording individuals' vehicle mileage through methods such as odometer readings captured by cameras or third-party data, as well as from imposing any fees or taxes based on the number of miles traveled.
+Additionally, it would prohibit public entities from tracking individuals' vehicle miles through methods such as odometer readings or third-party data, as well as from imposing any fees or taxes based on vehicle miles traveled.

-The bill also includes exemptions for interstate agreements related to commercial vehicles and for vehicles owned by public entities.
-These changes aim to protect individual privacy regarding vehicle travel and to prevent the imposition of mileage-based fees or taxes, thereby updating the legal framework governing transportation planning and taxation in Arizona.
+The bill includes specific exemptions for interstate agreements related to commercial vehicles and for vehicles owned by public entities.
+These changes aim to protect individual privacy regarding vehicle travel and to limit governmental authority in imposing mileage-based fees or taxes.
+Overall, the bill seeks to ensure that personal vehicle mileage is not monitored or taxed by public entities.

 Statutes affected: